TrevorS/keyway/README.md

 ###### Features
 * Provides mutual exclusion for scripts that require the same resource.
-* Requires only two additional lines of code in your script besides sourcing the library.
+* Requires three additional lines of code in your script, including sourcing the library.
-* Scripts using Keyway will either terminate or busy-wait for a resource if blocked.
+* Scripts using Keyway can be configured to either terminate or busy-wait if a resource is blocked.
-* Keyway will clean up locks created by scripts that have been early-terminated by `SIGINT` or `SIGTERM`.
+* Keyway will report when an external error was caught and there are lock files in the lock directory.

 ###### Usage:
 * `acquire_lock_for "your_task_name"`